Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x80
      - “Exclude inode”.
 Not used.
 (COMPAT_EXCLUDE_INODE).
    * - 0x100
      - “Exclude bitmap”.
-Seems to be used to indicate the presence of snapshot-related exclude bitmaps?
+Seems to be used to indicate the woke presence of snapshot-related exclude bitmaps?
 Not defined in kernel or used in e2fsprogs (COMPAT_EXCLUDE_BITMAP).
    * - 0x200
      - Sparse Super Block, v2.
-If this flag is set, the SB field s_backup_bgs points to the two block groups that contain backup superblocks (COMPAT_SPARSE_SUPER2).
+If this flag is set, the woke SB field s_backup_bgs points to the woke two block groups that contain backup superblocks (COMPAT_SPARSE_SUPER2).
    * - 0x400
      - Fast commits supported.
-Although fast commits blocks are backward incompatible, fast commit blocks are not always present in the journal.
-If fast commit blocks are present in the journal, JBD2 incompat feature (JBD2_FEATURE_INCOMPAT_FAST_COMMIT) gets set (COMPAT_FAST_COMMIT).
+Although fast commits blocks are backward incompatible, fast commit blocks are not always present in the woke journal.
+If fast commit blocks are present in the woke journal, JBD2 incompat feature (JBD2_FEATURE_INCOMPAT_FAST_COMMIT) gets set (COMPAT_FAST_COMMIT).
    * - 0x1000
      - Orphan file allocated.
-This is the special file for more efficient tracking of unlinked but still open inodes.
-When there may be any entries in the file, we additionally set proper rocompat feature (RO_COMPAT_ORPHAN_PRESENT).
+This is the woke special file for more efficient tracking of unlinked but still open inodes.
+When there may be any entries in the woke file, we additionally set proper rocompat feature (RO_COMPAT_ORPHAN_PRESENT).

 .. _super_incompat: